-After your 90-day promotion, regular trades are as low as $3.95.
+Stock and ETF trades are $0.
 Read more in our Ally Invest review.

 Merrill Edge is offering up to 30 commission-free trades each month through their Preferred Rewards Platinum Program.
 But you can also get up to 100 commission-free trades per month with their Platinum Honors Program.

 You can also get a $150 cash reward for a net new asset balance of $20,000 or more, all the way up to $900 for a net new balance of $200,000.

 You must have at least $50,000 in an eligible Bank of America personal checking account to qualify for the Preferred Rewards Platinum program, or $100,000 for the Platinum Honors two year period